-Matthew Dornan is a Research Fellow at the Development Policy Centre.
+Matthew Dornan is a Visiting Fellow at the Development Policy Centre.
 He conducts research on a broad range of issues related to aid and economic development in Pacific island countries.

 You might also like

 This week on the pod we take a look at regional cooperation amongst the Pacific Islands and the challenges they face in coordinating policy efforts.

 How can Pacific island nations work together better to tackle some of the big issues facing the region, and increase their clout on the global stage?
 On this week’s Policy Forum Podcast, a panel of experts take a look at economic development, globalisation, non-communicable diseases, and climate change in the region, and the importance of concerted and coordinated efforts in tackling them.
 Listen here: https://policyforumpod.simplecast.fm/pacificregionalism